huggingface/transformers/docs/source/en/tasks/video_classification.md

         ...
 ```

-Let's now count the number of total videos we have.
+You can then count the number of total videos.

 ```py
 >>> import pathlib